Do you have a pool? What kind of slime bags do you use for above-ground pools?

 Is it safe to put bleach in a kiddie pool?

 To maintain a kiddie pool properly, you need household bleach in the required amounts.
-Typical household bleach has similar chlorine and chemical amounts, like in chlorine bleach.
+Typical household bleach has similar chlorine and chemical amounts, as chlorine bleach.

 The difference is found in the chlorine amounts in pool chlorine and bleach.
 Bleach is suggested to work well in water disinfection that’s good to keep children safer from emergency infections.